 To create engaging and link-worthy content for your website, you shouldn’t rely entirely on text.
-Research shows visitors stay longer on pages with both text and images.
+Research shows visitors stay longer on In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More with both text and images.

 Just a few relevant images can increase your website’s average session duration while lowering its bounce rate in the process.